sahassan012/movie-review-analysis-myVector/README.md

 ## How it works
 You can run the program using the .txt files within the directory or create new ones with the following format:
-* line 1 : Movie name
+* line 1: Movie name
-* ... rest of the lines : ratings 1-5
+* All lines after: ratings 1-5
+* last line: -1

 ## How to run program in shell
 From the project directory execute:\